Warrants And Extradition: An Overview

 You’re at work, just going about your job.
 While you’re joking with your coworker, a police officer walks in and asks for you by name.
 It turns out there’s a warrant (or warrants) for your arrest — and you had no idea.
 You’re cuffed, read your rights, and escorted out in front of your boss and coworkers.
 Not the best way to interrupt a workday.

 Or maybe you’re at the park, hanging out with your significant other.
 The police officers approach, stating they have a warrant for your loved one’s arrest.
 You watch helplessly as they are escorted away, and you remain in a state of shock just wishing life could get back to normal.

-There are the nightmare scenarios you want to avoid.
-And it is possible to avoid the hassle, embarrassment, and potential legal repercussions of getting arrested in public, at work, or even at home; you just need the guidance of an experienced criminal attorney.
+These are the nightmare scenarios you want to avoid.
+And it is possible to avoid the hassle, embarrassment and potential legal repercussions of getting arrested in public, at work or even at home; you just need the guidance of an experienced criminal attorney.

 Similarly, if there is a warrant for your arrest from another state, you are entitled to an extradition hearing.
 At an extradition hearing, you are entitled to representation by counsel to determine whether a felony has been committed in another jurisdiction and whether, in fact, that state has completed the necessary paperwork to secure your appearance.
 In many circumstances, there are local charges connected with the extradition charge that need to be addressed.
 An experienced criminal defense attorney is a necessity in such an event.

 Contact Us Today

 If you believe that a warrant has been issued for your arrest, you should contact Jack Hemm, Steven Justice or Michael Scarpelli, all experienced criminal defense attorneys at Dungan & LeFevre, to investigate this immediately.
 If you live in the Miami Valley and need assistance with warrants and extradition, contact us for a consultation.